 If you send a photo/video to specific group people with Instagram Direct, only those people can see the comments or @ mentions associated with that photo/video.

-If a private user shares a photo/video to a social network (like Twitter, Facebook, Foursquare and so on) using Instagram, the image will be visible on that network and the permalink will be active.
-In other words, the photo will be publicly accessible by anyone who has access to the image's direct link/URL.
+If someone with a private profile shares a photo or video to a social network (like Twitter, Facebook, Foursquare and so on) using Instagram, the image will be visible on that network and the permalink will be active.
+In other words, the photo will be publicly accessible by anyone who has access to its direct link/URL.

-It's important to note that sharing a photo/video to a social network doesn't mean that the image will be visible in Instagram.
-The account will still appear private to those who aren't approved followers, as seen in the screenshot below.
+Keep in mind that sharing a photo or video to a social network doesn't mean that the image will be visible in Instagram.
+Your account will still appear private to those who aren't approved followers, as seen in the screenshot below.

 Instagram Privacy on the Web

-If you do not want your photos or videos to appear on Google, we suggest revoking access to the third-party website here or setting your account to private.
-It may take some time for these sites and Google to reindex and remove the images, even if you delete your account.
+If you don't want your photos or videos to appear on Google, we suggest revoking access to the third-party website or setting your account to private.
+It may take some time for these sites and Google to re-index and remove the images, even if you delete your account.

-If you need to contact the application that is displaying your photographs on Google to expedite the process, here are links to support pages for popular third-party services utilizing our API:
+If you need to contact the app that's displaying your photographs on Google to expedite the process, here are links to support pages for popular third-party services utilizing our API: